 - YSM students are required to receive two Yale PCR tests every week.

 - Student, faculty, and guest performances will take place.
 Audience members must be masked.
-Audience members are required to have an up-to-date vaccination and to be prepared to show their vaccination documentation if requested.

 - The University may implement additional health-and-safety precautions as conditions warrant.

 Before arriving on campus, all students must:

 - By Aug.
 15, have documentation on file with the University of a verified up-to-date vaccination against COVID-19 or a University-approved vaccination exemption.
 It is essential that you submit your vaccination record immediately if you have not done so yet.
 If you are an international student who cannot be vaccinated prior to arrival in New Haven, contact OISS for additional guidance.